Work with semi-structured data

 Firebolt’s approach to semi-structured data

-• Variable-length arrays— Arrays with unpredictable lengths in the source data are supported by Firebolt.
+Firebolt supports arrays with unpredictable lengths in the source data.
 These arrays can have arbitrary nesting levels, provided the nesting level is consistent within a column and known during table creation.
+For more details, see Work with arrays.